realmohsin/notes/ts.md

 `esModuleInterop`: true
 This flag makes it much easier to use code from both the CommonJS and the ES Modules system.
 This is often necessary when working with packages from NPM.
 It adds a small bit of code to our JavaScript output, but saves a lot of headaches.

-"skipLibCheck": true,
-This flag tells TypeScript not to check all of the files that we are importing from the node_modules folder so the compiler and type checker can run faster.
-This means we have to trust that the type definitions for the packages we import are accurate, but if you want more confidence in your types at the expense of longer compilation times, you can turn this off.

-"forceConsistentCasingInFileNames": true
-Some Linux-based systems have case-sensitive file systems.
-That means that a file named MyFile.ts can't be accessed by using import myFunction from './myFile.ts'.
-This option will warn you if you do that.

 Implicit Type Checking
 TypeScript will automatically infer the types of many of the values in your program without you having to explicitly assign them a type.
 This kind of inference works for all of the primitive types, like numbers and booleans.
 TypeScript also infers the types of object literals as well as array literals.